-federal income tax returns.
+FBAR filings for a calendar year used to be due on June 30 of the following year.
+However, 2015 legislation changed the FBAR filing deadline to April 15 to coincide with the due date for U.S. individual federal income tax returns.
 In addition, FinCEN has granted all filers failing to meet the April 15 due date an automatic extension to Oct.
-15 of each year.
+15 of each year.[15]
 FBAR filers for the 2017 calendar year therefore have an extension to Oct.
 15, 2018, even if they did not request an extension.

-A non-willful failure to file can result in a penalty of \$10,000 for each account, while a willful failure to file can result in a penalty of the greater of \$100,000 or 50 percent of the value of foreign accounts.
+A nonwillful failure to file can result in a penalty of \$10,000 for each account, while a willful failure to file can result in a penalty of the greater of \$100,000 or 50 percent of the value of foreign accounts.
 There can also be criminal penalties.

-U.S. persons who own interests in specified foreign financial assets are required to file Form 8938 if the value of such assets exceeds certain thresholds.
-For this purpose, "specified foreign financial assets" include: (i) financial accounts maintained by a foreign financial institution; (ii) other foreign financial assets held for investment if they are not held at a foreign financial institution including (A) stock or securities issued by a non-U.S. person, (B) any interest in a foreign entity, and (C) any financial instrument or contract that has a non-U.S. person issuer or counterparty; and (iii) certain other foreign financial assets, including interests in foreign pension or deferred compensation plans, foreign trusts or estates, and certain foreign life insurance policies.
+U.S. persons who own interests in specified foreign financial assets are required to file Form 8938 if the value of such assets exceeds certain thresholds.[16]
+For this purpose, "specified foreign financial assets" include:

+- Financial accounts maintained by a foreign financial institution; - Other foreign financial assets held for investment if they are not held at a foreign financial institution including: - Stock or securities issued by a non-U.S. person,

+- Any interest in a foreign entity, and - Any financial instrument or contract that has a non-U.S. person issuer or counterparty; and - Certain other foreign financial assets, including interests in foreign pension or deferred compensation plans, foreign trusts or estates and certain foreign life insurance policies.

 Although there are some exceptions for duplicative reporting (e.g., for assets reported on Form 5471), there currently is no exception for assets reported on an FBAR.
 Therefore, both an FBAR and Form 8938 must be filed (if required), even if they report the same assets.
 Failure to file can result in an initial penalty of \$10,000.

-3, 2, 1: Disclosures Relating to Residency Status
+Disclosures Relating to Residency Status

 An individual who would otherwise be classified as a U.S. resident under U.S. domestic law may be eligible to elect nonresident status under the "tie-breaker rules" of an applicable U.S. income tax treaty.
-Such individuals are required to file Form 8833 to disclose their position that their residency is determined under a treaty, as well as to disclose other treaty-based reporting positions.
+Such individuals are required to file Form 8833 to disclose their position that their residency is determined under a treaty, as well as to disclose other treaty-based reporting positions.[17]

-An individual who would otherwise be classified as a U.S. resident under the "substantial presence test" must file Form 8840 to claim nonresident status pursuant to the "closer connection exception."
-If a foreign person would not otherwise be required to file a U.S. federal income tax return, Form 8840 may be submitted separately to the IRS Service Center in Austin, Texas.
-Importantly, the applicable Treasury regulations provide that the IRS may deny an individual's eligibility to claim the closer connection exception if Form 8840 is not timely filed.
-19
+An individual who would otherwise be classified as a U.S. resident under the "substantial presence test" must file Form 8840 to claim nonresident status pursuant to the "closer connection exception."[18]
+If a foreign person would not otherwise be required to file a U.S. federal income tax return, Form 8840 may be submitted separately to the IRS Service Centerin Austin, Texas.
+Importantly, the applicable Treasury regulations provide that the IRS may deny an individual's eligibility to claim the closer connection exception if Form 8840 is not timely filed.[19]